 Independent Retailer of the Year:

 Purely based on convenience I have to give this to Clapton Craft really.
 Usually a great selection, prices are okay and it’s near to my work.

-Other contenders are Ghost Whale, which for me has the most interesting beer selection in the capital, Hop, Burns & Black in Peckham and Hereford Beer House which has done amazing things for Hereford – I wish I could spend more time there!
+Other contenders are Ghost Whale, which for me has the most interesting beer selection in the capital and Hop, Burns & Black in Peckham.

 Best Beer Blog or Website

 Boak & Bailey write the most interesting beer-related content as far as I’m concerned.